awsm-org/awsm/README.md

 =================================

-**Amazon Web Services Modules (aws-modules)** contain one or multiple AWS Lambda functions, plus their AWS resource dependencies defined via AWS CloudFormation.
+**Amazon Web Services Modules (aws-modules)** contain one or multiple AWS Lambda functions, plus their AWS resource dependencies defined via AWS CloudFormation.  aws-modules differ from npm-modules in that they are mostly "templates", so they are meant to be customized.
 The purpose of aws-modules is to encourage the development of lambda functions designed for re-use and easy installation into applications.

+aws-modules were designed to work with [JAWS: The Serverless AWS Framework](https://github.com/jaws-framework/JAWS).
+The JAWS command line tool gives you handy commands to rapidly create and install aws-modules into your serverless applications.
+View the JAWS documentation for more information.

 ## Structure

-This is the directory structure of an aws-module with 1 lambda function:
+This is the directory structure of an aws-module with one lambda function:

 ```
-awsm.json 		// Contains a "resources" property for the other resources required by this module
+awsm.json 			// Contains a "resources" property for the other resources required by this module and publishing information (name, author, etc.).
-aws_modules 		// The modules lambda function(s)
-  users 		// Resource level directory (Required)
-    create 		// Action level directory (Required)
+create 					// Action/lambda level directory (Required)
 	awsm.json 		// Contains a "lambda" property and a "endpoint" property for this lambda
-      index.js 		// Lambda code.
-Can be in any language AWS Lambda supports
+	handler.js 		// Lambda function handler (JS example.
+Can be in any language AWS Lambda supports)
+	index.js 	  	// Modular code you can require in this or other lambda functions (JS example).
+	package.json 	// For JS lambdas, include package.json here.
+Require it in index.js
 ```

 This is the directory structure of an aws-module with multiple lambda functions:

 ```
-awsm.json 			// Contains a "resources" property for the other resources required by module
+awsm.json 			// Contains a "resources" property for the other resources required by this module and publishing information (name, author, etc.).
-aws_modules 			// The modules lambda function(s)
-  users 			// Resource level directory (Required)
-    create 			// Action level directory (Required)
+create 					// Action/lambda level directory (Required)
-      awsm.json 		// Contains a "lambda" property and a "endpoint" property
+	awsm.json 		// Contains a "lambda" property and a "endpoint" property for this lambda
-      index.js 			// Lambda code.
-Can be in any language AWS Lambda supports
+	handler.js 		// Lambda function handler (JS example.
+Can be in any language AWS Lambda supports)
+	index.js 	  	// Modular code you can require in this or other lambda functions.
+	package.json 	// For JS lambdas, include package.json here.
+Require it in index.js
-    show 			// Action level directory (Required)
+show 						// Action/lambda level directory (Required)
-      awsm.json 		// Contains a "lambda" property and a "endpoint" property
+	awsm.json 		// Contains a "lambda" property and a "endpoint" property for this lambda
-      index.js 			// Lambda code.
-Can be in any language AWS Lambda supports
+	handler.js 		// Lambda function handler (JS example.
+Can be in any language AWS Lambda supports)
+	index.js 	  	// Modular code you can require in this or other lambda functions.
+	package.json 	// For JS lambdas, include package.json here.
+Require it in index.js
-    update 			// Action level directory (Required)
+update 					// Action/lambda level directory (Required)
-      awsm.json 		// Contains a "lambda" property and a "endpoint" property
+	awsm.json 		// Contains a "lambda" property and a "endpoint" property for this lambda
-      index.js			// Lambda code.
-Can be in any language AWS Lambda supports
+	handler.js 		// Lambda function handler (JS example.
+Can be in any language AWS Lambda supports)
+	index.js 	  	// Modular code you can require in this or other lambda functions.
+	package.json 	// For JS lambdas, include package.json here.
+Require it in index.js
-    delete 			// Action level directory (Required)
+delete 					// Action/lambda level directory (Required)
-      awsm.json 		// Contains a "lambda" property and a "endpoint" property
+	awsm.json 		// Contains a "lambda" property and a "endpoint" property for this lambda
-      index.js                  // Lambda code.
-Can be in any language AWS Lambda supports
+	handler.js 		// Lambda function handler (JS example.
+Can be in any language AWS Lambda supports)
-lib 				// Contains code shared across all lambda functions
-  users-dynamodb.js		// Shared code
+	index.js 	  	// Modular code you can require in this or other lambda functions.
+	package.json 	// For JS lambdas, include package.json here.
+Require it in index.js
 ```
+Remember, your lambda functions should be a thin wrapper around your own separate modules, to keep your code testable, reusable, and AWS independent.
+Basically, put as little code as you can in **handler.js** and put all code in **index.js** and additional files.

 ## Configuration